la2050/archive/_projects/2015/kensington-presents-free-outdoor-arts-programming-for-all-ages-with-california-state-parks.md

   setting in the heart of the city.
 project_image: 'https://img.youtube.com/vi/v-5UnN1CD0E/hqdefault.jpg'
 project_video: 'https://www.youtube.com/embed/v-5UnN1CD0E'
-'In one to three sentences, please describe your proposal.': >- In close partnership with the California State Parks Department, we’ll continue the evolution of Kensington Presents from our front porch in Angeleno Heights, to a yearlong series at the Viaduct.
-Throughout the year, we’ll transform the Viaduct, a magical urban park, into a thriving community arts space celebrating local artists, engaging local businesses, and inviting Angelenos of all ages to enjoy eclectic programs in a safe, clean, fun park setting in the heart of the city.
 Where will you be working?:
   - Downtown LA/Chinatown
 How do you plan to use these resources to make change?: